rails/rails/guides/source/api_app.md

   code.
 All you need to do is use the [`stale?`](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F) check in your controller, and Rails will handle all of the HTTP details for you.
-- Caching: If you use `dirty?` with public cache control, Rails will automatically cache your responses.
-You can easily configure the cache store.
 - HEAD requests: Rails will transparently convert `HEAD` requests into `GET` ones, and return just the headers on the way out.
 This makes `HEAD` work reliably in all Rails APIs.